Frequently Asked Questions about Retention Commitments

 We’ve identified a category of materials that have retention commitments but that we consider out of scope for this project and not worthy of retention.
 What should we do?

-Partners that identify categories of materials they determine to be out of scope, e.g. textbooks, handbooks, manuals, ephemera (see scope definition) may request the removal of their retention commitment using the EAST Reversal and Reallocation Requests Form.* See also the “Revoking Retention Commitments Determined to be Out of Scope” section of the EAST Major Operating Policies.
-Occasionally, a library may hold material that they believe to be out of scope for EAST, which is not listed in the current scope and ephemera definitions.
-In such instances if the library wishes to revoke the retention commitment, it is requested that they consult with the EAST Project Team, who may consult the EAST Operations Committee, to determine if the materials should be added to the out of scope definition.
-If the material is determined by the Project Team to be in scope, libraries should determine the number of existing EAST commitments on the title using the EAST retentions search, and the scarcity of the title in WorldCat.
+If the material is determined by the Program Team to be in scope, libraries should determine the number of existing EAST commitments on the title using the EAST retentions search, and the scarcity of the title in WorldCat.
 If the title is not retained elsewhere and/or is not widely available in the U.S., it is requested that the library consider retaining the material, and if they are unwilling to do so, that they agree to relinquish the title to a retention partner who is willing to commit to retain the item.

 We've made some updates to retentions in OCLC.
 Do we need to update Gold Rush also?
 If so, how?

 While retention data can be updated in OCLC quite easily at any time, updating Gold Rush is more cumbersome.
 Since changes to retention data are infrequent, EAST only asks for updated data once per year.
 Beginning in 2023, this request for updated data will be in the late spring.
 If your library would like to update data at any other time, they are welcome to do so.
 Additions to retentions can be added by depositing their marc records in the Gold Rush ftp site, while deletions require an entire reload of marc records for all retained items.
-Gold Rush has some guidelines for depositing marc records, or contact the Project Team if you need additional assistance.
+Gold Rush has some guidelines for depositing marc records, or contact the us at info@eastlibraries.org you need additional assistance.

 Access and Replacement